royce79-creator/reading-notes/README.md

+# Code 102 Reading Notes

-# Student and IT Professional
+## Student and IT Professional

   Hello, my name is Connor Boyce and I am excited for the new world of coding and can't wait to get started on my journey becoming a software developer.
 I am a Korean American who enjoys gaming, basketball, anime, and learning.
 My background, is within the IT industry!
 I'm honestly super excited to learn about the software development industry, being rmeote seems like the best way to live healhty lifestlye.
 My preferred pronouns are him, his, and he.